KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 ### Step 3: Filter and report the SNP variants in variant calling format (VCF)

-Filter the SNPs for the final output in VCF format, using `vcfutils.pl`:
+Filter the SNPs for the final output in VCF format, using the `filter` subcommand of `bcfutils`:

 ~~~
 $ qrsh